streamfold/rotel-lambda-extension/README.md

 These are example repos demonstrating how to use the Rotel Lambda Extension.

 * [Node.js Auto Instrumentation](https://github.com/streamfold/nodejs-aws-lambda-example): This uses the Node.js auto instrumentation [layer](https://github.com/open-telemetry/opentelemetry-lambda/blob/main/nodejs/README.md) to instrument a Node.js app and emit metrics, logs and traces to Honeycomb.
 * [Python + Clickhouse](https://github.com/streamfold/python-aws-lambda-clickhouse-example): Python application with manual OpenTelemetry instrumentation, sending OpenTelemetry traces and logs to Clickhouse.
+All Lambda logs are converted to OTel and immediately sent to Clickhouse, so this can avoid expensive Cloudwatch log costs.
 This example uses the JSON data type by default to improve the query support for OTel key/value attributes.

 ## Community